epics-modules/caPutLog/docs/index.rst

 where ``host`` (mandatory argument) is the IP address or host name of the log server and ``port`` is optional (the default is 7011).
+To log to multiple hosts, either call the funtion with a space separated list like ``"host1[:port] host2[:port]"`` or call the function multiple times with different hosts.

 The environment variable ``EPICS_CA_PUT_LOG_ADDR`` / ``EPICS_CA_PUT_JSON_LOG_ADDR``
 is used if the first parameter to ``caPutLogInit`` / ``caPutJsonLogInit`` is ``NULL``